How To Diagnose And Treat Internal Parasites In Fish

 There Is Hope!

 Dealing with any parasite or disease is stressful for both the fish and the fish keeper.
-It is nearly unavoidable that you will eventually run in to some sort of illness in your home aquarium.
+It is nearly unavoidable that you will eventually run into some sort of illness in your home aquarium.
 Luckily most internal parasites in fish are treatable and curable if caught early enough in the life cycle.

 Realistically most diseases are treatable to some point, and many times your fish can make a full recovery from all but the most dangerous infections and infestations.

-After a successful treatment regimen it is vital that you keep a close eye of your recovered fish and their ecosystem.
+After a successful treatment regimen, it is vital that you keep a close eye of your recovered fish and their ecosystem.
 The resurgence of parasites and sickness is uncommon but is possible sometimes.

-Parasite spores can settle in substrate or on decorations, fungal infections can emerge on completely different fish in your tank and the same can be said for some internal parasites.
+Parasite spores can settle in the substrate or on decorations, fungal infections can emerge on completely different fish in your tank and the same can be said for some internal parasites.
 Keeping an eye on your fish and water parameters is one of the most important factors in being a successful fish keeper, plus who doesn’t love watching their aquarium?